claimvantage/sfdx-jenkins-shared-library/README.md

 * _glob_

   The matching pattern used to find the `project-scratch-def.json` files.
 Each matched file results in a separate parallel build.
   The default value is "config/project-scratch-def.*.json"; this assumes that an extra part will be insered into the file names.

 * _help_

-  A simple bean object that holding the values needed to extract, process and commit the help.
+  A simple bean object that holds the values needed to extract, process, and commit the help.
   When left out, no help processing is done.

 * _packages_

-  And array of simple bean objects holding the values needed to install an existing managed package version.
+  And array of simple bean objects holding the values needed to install existing managed package versions.
   When left out, no packages installations are done.

 ## Steps